cog/Games-Cards-ShuffleTrack/README.md

 # SEE ALSO

-Recommended reading:
+The following is a very, very, very, very extremely small list of recommended books:

-- The Expert at the Card Table: The Classic Treatise on Card Manipulation, by S. W. Erdnase
+- The Expert at the Card Table, by S. W. Erdnase
-- The Annotated Erdnase, by Darwin Ortiz
+- Card College, by Roberto Giobbi

 # LICENSE AND COPYRIGHT